brokeboienige/jrpc.py/README.md

 ```

 ## Usage:
 In order to use this you will need the JRPC2 plugin running on your Xbox 360 RGH or JTAG.
-Download it [JRPC2 Link](https://mega.nz/file/dMAS0bzT#7_BgBVURaD3PsAoX1brNHzfvScajJO5RN7rNz82rRE4, "here").
+Download it [here](https://mega.nz/file/dMAS0bzT#7_BgBVURaD3PsAoX1brNHzfvScajJO5RN7rNz82rRE4).
 (It's inside JRPC2 folder)

 ### Example script
 ```py